 Steps To Get Tested For COVID-19 Antibodies

-- Visit your nearest MD Now location*—no appointment necessary*Non-COVID-19 designated clinics only
+- Locate your nearest MD Now location

-- We will take a blood sample
+- One of our providers will perform a brief medical evaluation and take a blood sample

-- We will call you with the results
+- We will call you with

 You may have had COVID-19 with mild or even no symptoms and not even realized it.
 The IgG antibody test can help identify anyone who may have been exposed to or contracted SARS-CoV-2 or the Coronavirus and may have developed antibodies.
 Your IgG antibody status may help you be able to resume work and other daily activities.
 MD Now uses the best tests available so you can trust